-- 1. Distribute Celebration invitations the Sunday before the Celebration - Pick up invitation pieces and other promotional pieces from the Celebration office on Materials Distribution Day (at least 25 per adult member).
+- 1. Distribute Celebration invitations the Sunday before the Celebration - Pick up invitation pieces and other promotional pieces from the Celebration office on materials distribution day (at least 25 per adult member).
 Pick up more if neighborhood distribution is planned. - No evening service the Sunday before the Celebration.
-Use the time as an all-church event that emphasizes outreach.
+Use the time as an allchurch event that emphasizes outreach.
 Have members pick up the invitations that Sunday morning. - Emphasize outreach in each person's neighborhood.
 Designate areas of the city to people/teams. - 2.
-Prepare Hospitality packets for inquirers - Hospitality packets: to be taken by Hospitality Visit Teams. - Church volunteers prepare these packets. - Contain: - Invitation to Home Discovery Groups (brochure with locations) - Church Discovery Groups: description of classes, times, room map - · Various fliers: women's and men's ministries, singles, youth, children's - Special outreach fliers (age-level outreaches and all-church outreach planned to welcome people to the church) - "Sorry we missed you" notes will be left with hospitality packet if people are not at home. - 3.
-Office preparation for follow-up plan - Pick up follow-up materials from Celebration office. - Once we receive the PFRs from the Celebration, all inquirer address, contact info, and age should be entered in a database and each address should be map-coded. - Visitation Cards are printed from the database and sorted by map code and age level. - Sorted cards are then packaged into Visitation packets, five to 10 per packet. - Include an enlarged map of the map code area(s) being visited. - Children's and junior high cards placed with adult cards for family visit. - Note: Sort list by street name to check for people living together, including families with different last names for children-possibly saving duplicate visits to same address. - After hospitality visit: Sort all returned cards by visit info. - Completed visits Card info recorded and forwarded to proper ministry - $\circ\,$ Retry visits Coordinated in another Visitation packet with other cards
+Prepare hospitality packets for inquirers - Hospitality packets to be taken by hospitality visit teams. - Church volunteers prepare these packets. - · Contain: - Invitation to home Discovery Groups (brochure with locations) - Church Discovery Groups: description of classes, times, room map - Various fliers: women's and men's ministries, singles, youth, children's - Special outreach fliers (age-level outreaches and all-church outreach planned to welcome people to the church) - "Sorry we missed you" notes will be left with hospitality packet if people are not at home. - 3.
+Office preparation for follow-up plan - Pick up follow-up materials from Celebration office.

+- Once we receive the PFRs from the Celebration, all inquirer addresses, contact info, and ages should be entered in a database, and each address should be map-coded. - · Visitation cards are printed from the database and sorted by map code and age level. - Sorted cards are then packaged into visitation packets, five to 10 per packet. - Include an enlarged map of the map code area(s) being visited. - Children and junior high cards are placed with adult cards for family visit. - Note: Sort list by street name to check for people living together, including families with different last names for children-possibly saving duplicate visits to same address. - After hospitality visit: sort all returned cards by visit info. - Completed visits: card info is recorded and forwarded to proper ministry. - Retry visits: coordinated in another visitation packet with other cards